 Despite its enormous extent and significance, Neo-Latin literature, i.e. the Latin literature written from the Renaissance to the present day, is little studied and poorly represented in academic institutions.
 The Ludwig Boltzmann Institute for Neo-Latin Studies (LBI) intends to make up for this shortcoming by its exclusive dedication to Neo-Latin literature (with a focus on the 16th to the 18th centuries) and by a fresh approach: many studies have tended to look at Neo-Latin from the perspective of other disciplines such as classics, history, or the modern languages, which has cemented a misconception of the inferior nature and backward orientation of Neo-Latin literature.
 The LBI, by contrast, programmatically focuses on those aspects of Neo-Latin literature which can be understood as a dynamic element of early modern culture and which have made a significant contribution to the emergence of Europe as we know it today.

-This view will be developed in three key areas where Neo-Latin literature has particularly impacted on the formation of modern Europe: politics, religion, and ‘history of mentalities’ (histoire des mentalités).
-Each key area is divided into two projects, with the first projects of each area being pursued in 2011–2014, the second project in 2015–2017.
+The LBI is a project-based research institute funded for the period 2011–17.
+It pursues its research programme in three specific ‘programme lines’, dedicated to key areas where Neo-Latin literature has particularly impacted on the formation of modern Europe: politics, religion, and ‘history of mentalities’ (histoire des mentalités).
+Each key area is divided into two projects, with the first projects of each area planned for 2011–14, the second project for 2015–17.
+In addition to our thematic programme lines, we are also dedicated to the production of basic tools like databases, editions, and literary surveys.

-Our partners in this research programme are the University of Innsbruck, the University of Freiburg i.
-Br., the Österreichische Nationalbibliothek in Vienna and the Pontificio Comitato di Scienze Storiche in Rome.
-The LBI is based in Innsbruck and has outposts at the partner organizations in Freiburg, Vienna, and Rome.
+Our partners are the University of Innsbruck, the University of Freiburg, the Österreichische Nationalbibliothek in Vienna and the Pontificio Comitato di Scienze Storiche in Rome.
+The LBI is based in Innsbruck and has an outpost in Freiburg.